 Bodø, Norway might just be one of the most underrated and underappreciated cities that I’ve ever been to.

-This is a guide of the best things to do in Bodø and it includes where to eat, what to see, and the amazing natural areas that surround Bodø.
+This is a guide to the best things to do in Bodø and it includes where to eat, what to see, and the amazing natural areas that surround Bodø.

 If you have any suggestions for what to do in Bodø, please drop them in the comments!